vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/8-MakingYourPixelAppPubliclyAvailable.md

 It is not possible, however, to install an app that only exists in your local environment: it will be necessary to *publish* your new Pixel app in the VTEX IO platform!

-> ℹ️ *Notice that, until this step, the app was not published in the plataform.
+> ℹ️ *Notice that, until this step, the app was not published in the platform.
 The `vtex release major` command only automated actions for the app versioning.*

 Using your terminal, access the app directory and run the following command: